occampos/Global_Happiness_Analysis/README.md

 ### How is happiness influenced by different country features?

-The country feature correlation matrix for all recorded years, depicted by Visual 21, looks very similar to the correlation matrix in 2023.
+The country feature correlation matrix for all recorded years, depicted by Visual 21, looks very similar to the correlation matrix in 2023 (Visual 7).
 The same country features (GDP, social support, life expectancy and freedom) are shown to be correlated with happiness.
 Similarly to 2023, generosity has a slight correlation, while perception of corruption has a notable negative correlation.
 However by plotting each country feature against happiness additional insights and trends are observed.

 | <img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/data_all_years/data_all_years_06.png" width="700" height="580"> |
 |:--:|